Betsy Wolfe

 Betsy Wolfe (born Elizabeth Marie Wolfe; June 1, 1982) is an American actress, singer, and entrepreneur.

-Betsy Wolfe is currently starring in the new Broadway musical & Juliet as Anne.
-Previously, Wolfe starred as Jenna Hunterson, the title role in the Tony Awards nominated musical Waitress.
-Prior to that she played Cordelia, one of the lovable "lesbians from next door" in the Broadway revival of Falsettos, and Rosa Bud in The Mystery of Edwin Drood.
-She is best known for her critically acclaimed performance as Cathy Hiatt in the Off-Broadway revival of The Last Five Years.
+Wolfe starred in the Broadway musical & Juliet as Anne Hathaway, a performance for which she was nominated for the 2023 Tony Award for Best Featured Actress in a Musical.
+Her previous Broadway credits include: 110 in the Shade (2007), Everyday Rapture (2009-2010), Rosa Bud in The Mystery of Edwin Drood (2012–13), Ellen in Bullets Over Broadway (2014), Cordelia in Falsettos (2016–17), and Jenna Hunterson in Waitress (2017–18).
+She also starred as Cathy Hiatt in the 2013 off-Broadway revival of The Last Five Years.

 In 2020, Wolfe starred in the holiday film Estella Scrooge: A Christmas Carol With A Twist.
 She can be seen in the indie feature First One In, and had a guest starring role on the CBS series Instinct.

 Wolfe co-founded BroadwayEvolved, a musical theatre training program for students.

 Early life and education

 Wolfe grew up in Visalia, California.
 She attended Golden West High School and graduated in 2000.
 She graduated from the University of Cincinnati – College-Conservatory of Music in 2004.